What is Lip Reconstruction Procedure?

 When large sections of lip are removed, simply sewing the edges together to close the wound will not work: the result would either be a wound that fell apart from too much tension, a mouth that was too small to open, or a dramatic size mismatch between the upper and lower lips.

-Instead, best rhinoplasty specialist Dr. Tadros uses techniques that transfer adjacent tissue on its nerve and blood supply, sometimes even borrowing from the other lip (e.g.,Abbé, Estlander, and Karapandzic flaps).
+Instead, best plastic surgeon Dr. Tadros uses techniques that transfer adjacent tissue on its nerve and blood supply, sometimes even borrowing from the other lip (e.g.,Abbé, Estlander, and Karapandzic flaps).
 This careful rearrangement of tissue, which sometimes requires two separate stages, can help restore the patient’s appearance and function.

 You may be a candidate for lip reconstruction in NYC & NJ if you are concerned about the appearance of your lip(s), which may be related to trauma, skin cancer, scar formation, aging or other factors.